 The laser parameters and the scan pattern have a large influence on the process.
 The generation of optimized scan patterns, together with accurate control of the laser and scan system, are key to achieving high quality laser micro-milling.
 Lightmotif developed optimized control software for its machines that enables us to perform micro-milling with the highest achievable accuracy.

-The accuracy that can be achieved (in lateral direction as well as the depth) is typically in the micrometer range.
+The accuracy that can be achieved is typically in the micrometer range.
 The end result of laser micro-milling – in terms of accuracy and surface quality – depends not only on the process settings, but also on the composition and finish of the material used.
 The best results are usually obtained with a fine grain or amorphous material structure and a polished surface to begin with.

 Ultrashort pulse laser processes generate very little heat inside the processed material and apply no mechanical force.
 As a result, no heat related defects occur – e.g., no burrs, thermal stress, melt, chipping, or cracking – and very thin substrates can be processed without breaking or deformation.
 Lightmotif is able to micro-mill practically all materials.
 Metals and polymers can be machined, as well as materials that are more difficult using other techniques, such as glass, ceramics, and composite materials.
 Some examples of pockets and slots machined in alumina are shown below.